Government / Federal Addendum

 1. Purpose and Scope

 This Government/Federal Addendum ("Addendum") supplements the Milenial Compliance Platform Terms of Service and applies when the Platform is used in connection with U.S. federal government contracts, subcontracts, or procurement activities.
-This Addendum addresses specific requirements under Federal Acquisition Regulation (FAR) and other applicable government regulations.
+This Addendum addresses specific requirements under the Federal Acquisition Regulation (FAR) and other applicable government regulations.

 2. Federal Acquisition Regulation (FAR) Clauses